Baltimore

 The Baltimore and Ohio Railroad, the nation's oldest, was built in 1830 and reinforced Baltimore's status as a transportation hub, giving producers in the Midwest and Appalachia access to the city's port.
-Baltimore's Inner Harbor was the second-leading port of entry for immigrants to the U.S. after New York Ellis Island making Baltimore a major manufacturing center.
+Baltimore's Inner Harbor was the second-leading port of entry for immigrants to the U.S. after New York's Ellis Island, making Baltimore a major manufacturing center.
 After a decline in heavy industry and restructuring of the rail industry, Baltimore has shifted to a service-oriented economy.
 Johns Hopkins Hospital and University are now the city's top employers.
 Baltimore is also home to the Baltimore Orioles of Major League Baseball and the Baltimore Ravens of the National Football League.
-It is ranked as a Gamma−world city by the Globalization and World Cities Research Network.
+It is ranked as a Gamma− world city by the Globalization and World Cities Research Network.

 The city is home to some of the earliest National Register Historic Districts in the nation, including Fell's Point, Federal Hill, and Mount Vernon.
 Baltimore has more public statues and monuments per capita than any other city in the U.S. Nearly one third of the buildings (over 65,000) are designated as historic in the National Register, more than any other U.S. city.
 Baltimore has 66 National Register Historic Districts and 33 local historic districts.